Automate Background Removal

 First, find a large window that filters plenty of light into the room at a 90-degree angle in relation to your product.
 If the light streaming through the window is rather harsh, try hanging up a sheer, white sheet as a curtain to soften the light and distribute it evenly onto your product.

-Second, create a backdrop for your product.
-It doesn’t need to be incredibly wide, but do leave enough space around and above your subject to fill your frame.
-Don’t have a readymade backdrop?
+Second, create a white backdrop for your product.
+It doesn’t need to be incredibly wide, but do leave enough space around and above your product to fill your frame.
+Don’t have a ready-made white backdrop?
 Not a problem.
 Try a few of these simple solutions:

 - Plain, white walls are always budget and time friendly.